 'I was able to enjoy my pregnancy knowing that I had been given the best treatment possible and there was never any sign of pre-term labour.'

 Tara gave birth to Felix under the care of Professor Shennan and the team at Tommy's Pre-term clinic at St Tomas' Hospital, London.

 'Our baby granddaughter Erin died at 3 weeks old and our grandson Daniel was in hospital for an extended period'

 Last year's Fayre & Square Family Superstar Award winners Linda and David Carr took this title for the outstanding care and attention they gave their daughter when she went into early labour.
 They tell us what this award meant to them.

-Dr Heazell says cases like Kassadie’s reminds us of the need for more research into pregnancy complications
+Professor Heazell says cases like Kassadie’s reminds us of the need for more research into pregnancy complications

 A 20 week scan revealed Kassadie-Maria was very poorly.
 Her mother Clare Conway was prepared for the worst but baby Kassadie has defied all expectations.